google/pre-commit-tool-hooks/README.md

       - ' */'
 ```

-Alternatively, to override default behavior and get formatting like:
+To instead get formatting like:

 ```js
 // Copyright